-The Sabbasava Sutta provides a comprehensive practice for attaining enlightenment.
-There are seven aspects to the training, all of which the Buddha advises us to develop if we are to achieve the ultimate goal.
+The Sabbasava Sutta provides a comprehensive practice for transcending suffering.
+There are seven aspects to this practice, all of which the Buddha advises us to develop if we’re to achieve the ultimate goal.
 In this post I offer a brief description of each aspect and why they should be developed…

-My understanding of the Sabbasava Sutta is, it provides a comprehensive practice for attaining enlightenment.
-There are seven aspects to the training, all of which the Buddha advises us to develop if we are to achieve the ultimate goal –
+The Sabbasava Sutta , , provides a comprehensive practice for transcending suffering.
+There are seven aspects to this practice, all of which the Buddha advises us to develop if we’re to achieve the ultimate goal –

-We Buddhists are training in order to open up eventually to unadulterated reality.
-But in the meantime it is important to guard the senses against excessive sights, sounds, smells, tastes and tactile sensations – because too many pleasant ones will undermine our resolve to practice and too many unpleasant ones will undermine our confidence in the teachings.
+The Buddha’s Path is intended to open us up to unadulterated reality, so that we may know and transcend the presence, origin, and cessation of suffering (dukkha) that characterises the endless round of death and rebirth (samsara).
+It’s especially important in the early stages of training, however, to guard the senses against excessive sights, sounds, smells, tastes and tactile sensations – because too many pleasant ones will undermine our resolve to practice and too many unpleasant ones will undermine our confidence in the teachings.
 So, for example, when out walking we should avert our gaze instead of looking all around us, as this will distract us from our awareness of walking.
-We should avoid intoxicants and activities which are a distraction and cause heedlessness (drugs and alcohol, sporting events, music, theatre, news media, internet chat rooms… etc.).
-We should also avoid confusing ourselves by pondering unanswerable questions or wasting time by dwelling on problems that are beyond our ability to resolve.
+We should avoid intoxicants and activities which are a distraction and cause heedlessness (drugs and alcohol, sporting events, music, theater, news media, internet chat rooms… etc.).
+We should also avoid confusing ourselves by pondering unanswerable questions or wasting time dwelling on problems that are beyond our ability to resolve.

 Our aim should be to live simply, to give up what is unnecessary and be content with little.
-Use the requirements of life appropriately – e.g. food and drink to sustain the body rather than for amusement; clothing and medicines for protection rather than to look good; a bed for sleeping in rather than indulging laziness; a dwelling place suitable for meditation rather than a status symbol for entertaining and impressing others… It’s not the objects themselves or how many there are but one’s attachment to them that causes suffering.
+Use the requirements of life appropriately – e.g. food and drink to sustain the body, not for amusement; clothing and medicines for protection, not for vanity; a bed for sleeping in, not for indulging laziness; a home conducive to meditation, not a status symbol built to impress the neighbours… It’s not the objects themselves but our attachment to them that causes suffering.

 Certain sufferings can’t be avoided and we should bear them with patience.
-If we do not bear with the unpleasantness we will never see it as anicca (impermanence), dukkha (dissatisfaction), anatta (non-self) and we will continue to suffer.
-But when suffering is seen for what it is we won’t have to bear it – we will have developed equanimity.
+If we don’t bear with the unpleasantness we’ll never see it as anicca (impermanence), dukkha (dissatisfaction), anatta (not-self) and we’ll continue to suffer.
+When suffering is seen for what it really is we won’t have to bear it – we’ll have developed equanimity.

 Living fearlessly doesn’t mean putting ourselves in harm’s way.
 So harmful people, places and situations should be avoided where possible.
 One should avoid associating with people who routinely break the five precepts, for example.
-It is important not to be sentimental about long-standing relationships and the ties should be loosened or severed completely if they are a barrier to attaining the ultimate goal.
+It’s important not to be sentimental about long-standing relationships and the ties should be loosened or severed completely if they are a barrier to enlightenment.

 Pleasurable fantasies and painful fears are unskillful thoughts that develop craving and aversion, and they can be counteracted by developing opposing thoughts.
 For example, lust for a person can be counteracted by contemplating what lies beneath the skin of a human body.
 Greed for food can be counteracted by contemplating it’s natural raw state prior to cooking and how the body will process it after eating.
 Harbouring ill will and cruel thoughts towards a perceived enemy can be opposed by cultivating generosity and compassion.
 Pride, anger, feelings of inferiority, etc. all stem from reification of the self and such thoughts can be destroyed or removed from mind by clear seeing.